aws/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

    1. The demo script:
       1. Registers your AWS account with AWS IoT FleetWise, if not already registered
+      1. Creates Timestream database and table for collected data for Timestream campaigns, if not already created
+      1. Creates IAM roles and policies required for the service to write data to the Timestream
       1. Creates a signal catalog, firstly based on `obd-nodes.json` to add standard OBD signals, and secondly based on the DBC file `hscan.dbc` to add CAN signals in a flat signal list
-      1. Creates a vehicle model (model manifest) that references the signal catalog with all of the OBD and DBC signals
+      1. Creates a model manifest that references the signal catalog with all of the OBD and DBC signals
-      1. Activates the vehicle model
+      1. Activates the model manifest
-      1. Creates a decoder manifest linked to the vehicle model using `obd-decoders.json` for decoding OBD signals from the network interfaces defined in `network-interfaces.json`
+      1. Creates a decoder manifest linked to the model manifest using `obd-decoders.json` for decoding OBD signals from the network interfaces defined in `network-interfaces.json`
       1. Imports the CAN signal decoding information from `hscan.dbc` to the decoder manifest
       1. Updates the decoder manifest to set the status as `ACTIVE`
-      1. Creates a vehicle with an ID equal to `fwdemo-ec2` which is the same as the name passed to `provision.sh` above
+      1. Creates a vehicle with a name equal to `fwdemo-ec2` which is the same as the name given to the CloudFormation Stack name in the previous section
       1. Creates a fleet
       1. Associates the vehicle with the fleet
-      1. Creates a campaign from `campaign-brake-event.json` that contains a condition-based collection scheme to capture the engine torque and the brake pressure when the brake pressure is above 7000, and targets the campaign at the fleet
+      1. Create a campaign from `campaign-brake-event.json` that contain a condition1.based collection scheme to capture the engine torque and the brake pressure when the brake pressure is above 7000, and targets the campaign at the fleet.
-      1. Approves the campaign
+      1. Approves created campaign
       1. Waits until the campaign status is `HEALTHY`, which means the campaign has been deployed to the fleet
-      1. Waits 30 seconds and then downloads the collected data from Amazon Timestream
+      1. Waits 30 seconds and then downloads the collected data from Timestream
       1. Saves the data to an HTML file

+   If you enabled S3 upload destination, the demo script will additionally:

+   - Create S3 bucket for collected data for S3 campaigns, if not already created
+   - Create IAM roles and policies required for the service to write data to the S3 resources
+   - Creates 2 additional campaigns from `campaign-brake-event.json`.
+One campaign will upload data to to S3 in JSON format, one to S3 in parquet format
+   - Wait 20 minutes for the data to propagate to S3 and then downloads it
+   - Save the data to an HTML file

+   This script will not delete Timestream and S3 resources

 1. When the script completes, the path to the output HTML file is given. _On your local machine_, use `scp` to download it, then open it in your web browser: